 01 of 07

 A snaffle bit has a straight or jointed mouthpiece with rings on each end of the mouthpiece.
 There are many different types of snaffle bits.
-However, the basic structure is the same for all, and the basic action in the horse's mouth is very similar, with some subtle modifications.
+The basic structure is the same for all, and the basic action in the horse's mouth is similar, with some subtle modifications.
 The snaffle bit is regarded as a relatively mild bit.
 The addition of wire wrapping or other similar mouthpiece variations can make it much harsher.

 02 of 07